The Echo of Thunder

+Plot

-The film is a story of a man Larry Ritchie, who lives with his second wife and three kids on an Australian farm in the Wallingat Forest NSW.
-He learns about the fatal illness of his first wife which leaves his eldest daughter, Lara, alone in the world.
+The film is a story of a man, Larry Ritchie, who lives with his second wife and three kids on an Australian farm in the Wallingat Forest, NSW.
+He learns about the fatal illness of his first wife that leaves his eldest daughter, Lara, alone in the world.
 Larry decides to take the girl into his home, but his new family doesn't like the idea.
-The mother Gladwyn is possessive of Larry and their three children, Pearl, Opal and Jasper.
+The mother, Gladwyn, is possessive of Larry and their three children, Pearl, Opal and Jasper.
 Lara seeks solace with a mysterious dog she names Thunderwith that appears from time to time on the property.
 The dog seems to the girl to be a link to her beloved mother and an important companion.
 The story concentrates on the relationship between mother Gladwyn and stepdaughter, as Lara is slowly accepted into the family.

+Production

 The film was shot in Mount Beauty, Victoria and directed by Simon Wincer.
-Hallmark Channel produced the movie and the story undertook several changes for example the four Ritchie children became only three on the set.
-Judy Davis, who played the mother Gladwyn was nominated for an Emmy for her performance in the movie.
+Hallmark Channel produced the movie and the story undertook several changes; for example the four Ritchie children became only three on the set.
+Judy Davis, who played the mother, Gladwyn, was nominated for an Emmy for her performance.
+At the 20th Youth in Film Awards, the film was nominated for Best Performance in a TV Movie / Pilot / Made-for-Video: Young Ensemble and Best Family TV Movie / Pilot / Mini-Series.